jlyonsmith/shovel/README.md

 The method `rectify()` is called to modify the host state.
 The key thing is that when `rectify` finishes the next call to `assert` *must succeed*.
 If rectify cannot ensure this, then it should throw a `ScriptError` (see `newScriptError` above) or some other `Error` with enough information for the user to be able to fix the problem.

 Finally, the `result()` method will always be called to output the result of the asserter.
 This method should contain an object that helps the user understand what the assert checked or modified.

-## Background

-Octopus steals heavily from the design of [Ansible](https://www.ansible.com/).
-Specifically the reliance on SSH.
-Also Ansible's *idempotent* plays are similar to Octopuses asserters.
-The goal of Octopus are:

-- Be written in and use Javascript and Node.js
-- Use Javascript for templated strings to keep the learning curve low
-- Use JSON instead of YAML as a script format
-- Be fast!
-- Must bootstrap the remote system with Node.js
-- Must bootstrap the remote system with Octopus
-- Leverage SSH as a remote transport
-- Have asserters use idempotency consistently (no empty assertions)
-- Have an easy to parse output format
-- Leverage Node.js for platform independence whenever possible